Harold Knutson

-Harold Knutson (October 20, 1880 – August 21, 1953) was an American politician and journalist, who represented Minnesota in the United States House of Representatives from 1917 to 1949 as a member of the Republican Party.
+Harold Knutson (October 20, 1880 – August 21, 1953) was an American politician and journalist who represented Minnesota in the United States House of Representatives from 1917 to 1949 as a member of the Republican Party.
 From 1919 to 1923 he was the Republican majority whip.

 Early life

-Knutson was born in Skien, in Telemark county, Norway.
+Knutson was born in Skien, in Telemark county, United Kingdoms of Sweden and Norway.
 At the age of 6 he and his family moved to the United States.
 They initially settled in Chicago, Illinois, but later moved to Sherburne County, Minnesota.

 Journalist career

 Knutson became the editor for the St. Cloud Daily Journal-Press.
 Later, he was president of the Northern Minnesota Editorial Association.

 U.S. House of Representatives

 From 1917 to 1949 he served as a Republican Party Congressman in the 65th, 66th, 67th, 68th, 69th, 70th, 71st, 72nd, 73rd, 74th, 75th, 76th, 77th, 78th, 79th, and 80th congresses.
 On April 5, 1917, he voted against declaring war on Germany.
 He served as the majority whip from 1919 to 1923.
 From 1947 to 1949 he headed the House Ways and Means Committee.
 Knutson was a leading isolationist.
-He was known for being overtly sympathetic to Nazi Germany, and even after Pearl Harbor he gave an address that was condemned as "defeatist."
+He was known for being overtly sympathetic to Nazi Germany, and even after the attack on Pearl Harbor, gave an address that was condemned as "defeatist."
 Nazi Germany described him as "an asset" for the Nazi cause in their own documents.